 Select Enable or Disable.
 This is an option for load balancing.
 This determines whether to limit the number of users accessing this device.
 The exact number is entered in the User Limit field below.
 This feature allows the user to share the wireless network traffic and the client using multiple APs.
-If this function is enabled, when the number of users exceeds this value, the DAP-2310 will not allow clients to associate with the AP.
+If this function is enabled and when the number of users exceeds this value, or the network utilization of this AP exceeds the percentage that has been specified, the DAP-2310 will not allow clients to associate with the AP.

-User Limit (0-64):
+User Limit:

-Set the maximum amount of users that are allowed access (0-64 users).
-To use this feature, the Connection Limit above must be enabled.
-For most users, a limit of 10 is recommended.
+Set the maximum amount of users that are allowed access (zero to 64 users) to the device using the specified wireless band.
 The default setting is 20.